johnjackoleary/cfi-commonplace-book/Lesson Plans/Private/Four Fundamentals of Flight.md

 			1. #todo :: verify this degree
 		2. power (full)
 		3. trim (to relieve control pressure, after aircraft stabilizes)
-	2. Pitch attitudes for climb at Vy and Vx
-		1. #todo :: make sure convergence of Vx and Vy as altitude increases is captured in later lesson
-		2. #todo :: move to later lesson
 	3. Use of trim
 	4. To level off:
 		1. lead by 10% vertical velocity, so 50ft at 500FPM